10 Best Sumatra Coffee: Unusual Beans with Extraordinary Flavor

 - Brewing Method: Pour-over, French Press, Drip

-This blend is a half coffee Sumatran blended with a half Sumatran decaf, both organically grown and Kosher-certified.
+This blend is made up of equal parts regular Sumatran coffee and Sumatran decaf, both organically grown and Kosher-certified.
 This coffee blend is introduced to give you a rich and bold decaf coffee with no constricting decaf flavor.
-If you’re wanting a cup of joe in the afternoon with full taste, give a half-caf a try.
+If you want a cup of joe in the afternoon with full taste, give a half-caf a try.

 - Origin: Aceh region